 The spot price refers to the current price of any raw precious metal, such as the price of silver or the price of gold per troy ounce.
 The spot price is standard worldwide, as the supply does not change regardless of the country.
 The stock market records the spot price of platinum and updates on a live basis.
 The platinum spot price is greatly influenced by the supply and demand of the metal.
 During times of economic turmoil or political instability, jumps or dips in the spot price can be significant.

 Platinum prices are volatile, so knowing about the platinum spot price will help you make a better and more informed investment.
 Bullion Exchanges alerts provide you with email notifications when the spot prices reach significant lows or highs.

-Platinum is one of the rarest precious metals available, and has gained a lot of popularity in recent years due to its diverse uses in several different industries.
-There are several factors that make platinum an appealing commodity to investors.
+Platinum is one of the rarest precious metals available and has gained a lot of popularity in recent years due to its diverse uses in several different industries.
+Several factors make platinum an appealing commodity to investors.

 Flexibility in investing options makes it easy to invest in platinum.
 One can buy platinum coins and bars, as well as future contracts.
 ETFs and equity options are also available.

 Platinum prices per ounce are the same around the globe.
-For instance, the price of platinum per ounce in the United States will be same as the platinum price in Australia, the U.K., China, India, France, Russia or any other country.
+For instance, the price of platinum per ounce in the United States will be the same as the platinum price in Australia, the U.K., China, India, France, Russia, or any other country.
 This is done to avoid any kind of arbitrage.
-Dealers and investors can convert the spot price from USD into their own currencies.
+Dealers and investors can convert the spot price from USD into their currencies.